Roth IRA Explained: Contributions vs. Conversions, and More

 What Are the Benefits of a Roth IRA?

-A Roth IRA is a retirement account funded with after-tax money.
 If the rules of a Roth account are followed, and the account is qualified, the earnings generated from the account can be withdrawn income tax free when you take it out later to spend.
-So, the longer money is compounding in a Roth IRA the more advantageous it becomes.

 Roth IRA Withdrawal (or Distribution) Rules

-- Since Roth IRA contributions are made after taxes, those contributions will not be taxed again.
-Your IRA Roth contributions can be withdrawn tax and penalty free regardless of when they are contributed.
+Since Roth IRA contributions are made after taxes, those contributions will not be taxed again.
+Your Roth IRA contributions can be withdrawn tax and penalty free regardless of when they are contributed.

-- Now, Roth IRA earnings are a different story, (amounts above contributions) In order for the earnings to be qualified, two conditions need to be met:
+Now, Roth IRA earnings are a different story (amounts above contributions).
+In order for the earnings to be qualified, two conditions need to be met:

-- and second one of the following must apply:
+- One of the following must apply:

 - Your age is at least 59 ½